tmuntaseer06/chessBot/README.md

 Download any file from here and change it in the code (functions.py)

-install the requirements.txt ( pip install)
+install the requirements.txt ( pip install -r requirements.txt)

 run in the following order functions.py-----> train.py-----> main